iamshadmirza/BlogsByShad/blogs/soshase_lesson_11.2/index.md

   console.log("---", "after", store.getState());
 };
 ```
-A `middleware` is function that receives `store` and returns a new function.
+A `middleware` is a function that receives a `store` and returns a new function.
 This new function receives `next` (the function for further control delivery) which, in its turn, returns the function accepting action that does something.
 This scheme enables you to have access to the current value of your store, to next and action.
 Our store will show immutable.js structures. (it is happening with the help of our `recordsFromArray` from `reducer/utils.js`).
 And what is more important is that the state of our store can change throughout the lifecycle of this middleware.
 We will see it right here, in our `logger.js`.

 First, we will do **dispatch** of the “before” state and then we'll call next – the delivery of control further.
 Generally, the whole chain of middlewares exists, and it goes from one to another which means we've handled our action in this middleware and then we deliver management using next to the next one, and whenever middlewares are over, it gets to reducers for being handled there and go to store.
 Once we are done with the dispatch of this action, we return to our middleware and can get the current state of the store after it has been handled in reducers.